yezz123/authx/docs/configuration/core/user_manager.md

             return await self.get_by_username(login)
 ```

-This One Show how we can use GET to get a user by login.
+This one shows how we can use `GET` to fetch a user by login.

-__Note__: All of this Functions and Configurations have a one Require file called config where we add all parms for example :
+__Note__: All of this functions and configurations have a required file called config where we add all params for example :

 - `Password_reset_lifetime`: How long a password reset token is valid.
 - `Password_reset_max`: How many password reset tokens can be generated per user.

-Also all of this is asynchronous with Redis & MongoDB, also we use a logger to set the log level & Formatter.
+Also all of this is asynchronous with Redis and MongoDB, also we use a logger to set the log level and formatter.

 ## Testing

-Let's try to test a `Usermanager` & Creator based on this:
+Let's try to test a `Usermanager` & creator based on this:

 ```py
 import pytest